Bolus321/alx-low_level_programming/0x1C-makefiles/README.md

-This folder contains tasks on makefiles!
+this folder contains tasks on makefiles!